QinyueZheng/linguistic_datastory/index.md

 ## Dataset and Wikipedia Talk Page Discussions

-To do the analysis, we turn to use a
+To do the analysis, we turn to use a dataset of Wikipedia talk page discussion.
+The dataset contains

 ## Linguistic Harbingers of Conversational Failure

 ### Sentiment